maximebochon/tips/os-windows.md

 $window = (Get-Process -id $targetPID).MainWindowHandle
 $api::SetWindowPos($window, -1, 0, 0, 0, 0, 0x0003) # use -2 instead of -1 to cancel the
 ```
+- [this other script](https://github.com/bkfarnsworth/Always-On-Top-PS-Script/blob/master/Always_On_Top.ps1) does the same in a more advanced manner:
+a GUI is shown to select the targeted window without having to know its PID